 FIGURE 7.
-Observed drift of the dyed filament in the annular channel ( $\circ$ ) compared to the calculations for $A \ll 1$ (thin curve) and A = 3.2 (thick curve).
-Same parameters as in figure 5. that the filament remains straight when it is deposited above a crest or a trough, when the transient effect is substracted.
-For other runs with different oscillation frequency and amplitude, and also with the erodible bed, the deformed filament exhibited the same shape.
+Observed drift of the dyed filament in the annular channel (\bigcirc) compared to the calculations for $A \ll 1$ (thin curve) and A = 3.2 (thick curve).
+Same parameters as in figure 5.
 In order to compare quantitatively the measured drift to calculations, points of the deformed filament were extracted from the images.
-The displacement after one period, which corresponds to the transient effect, was then subtracted from the displacement after typically 40 periods, and divided by this time, giving the experimental mean drift velocity.
-The result is shown in figure 7, and compared to the calculations.
-It can be seen that in the lower part of the channel, the agreement is good for both the small and large amplitude calculations.
-Near the top moving wall, the velocity by a factor about four; the large-amplitude calculation (thick curve) is much closer to measurements.
-The remaining difference might be due to the Reynolds number being not small as assumed in the calculations (Re = 1.4), or to some coupling between the drift and the centrifugal recirculation flow.
+The displacement after one period, which corresponds to the transient effect, was then subtracted from the displacement after typically 40 periods and divided by this time, giving the experimental mean drift velocity.
+The result is shown in figure 7 and compared to the calculations.
+It can be seen that in the lower part of the channel, the agreement is good for both the small- and large-amplitude calculations.
+Near the top moving wall, the velocity from the small-amplitude calculation (thin curve) overpredicts the measured velocity by a factor about 4; the large-amplitude calculation (thick curve) is much closer to measurements.
+The remaining difference might be due to the Reynolds number being not small as assumed in the calculations (Re = 1.4) or to some coupling of the drift and the centrifugal recirculation flow.

-FIGURE 8.
-Sketch of the straight channel. (a), side view showing the pulley driving the oscillating upper and lower plates, and the fixed plate supporting the particles; (b), cross view.
 6.3.
 Further experiments in a straight channel The dyed filament in the annular channel was observed to deform radially when seen from above, due to the centrifugal recirculation flow, with displacements in the azimuthal and radial planes of the same order of magnitude.
+Although the streaming flow due to ripples in the annular channel was a priori weakly coupled with the

+FIGURE 8.
+Sketch of the straight channel: (a) side view showing the pulley driving the oscillating upper and lower plates and the fixed plate supporting the particles; (b) cross-view.

-Although the streaming flow due to ripples in the annular channel is a priori weakly coupled with the slow centrifugal flow, the small radial flow may be responsible for the difference observed near the upper plate.
-In order to confirm this explanation, a second apparatus has been built which avoids the problem of the centrifugal flow.
-This apparatus consists of a straight channel enclosed in a plexiglas box two meters long, 0.066 m high and 0.120 m wide (figure 8).
-The wavy bottom was a bed of particles - no fixed bottom - deposited on a horizontal place d at mid-height in the box.
-The Couette flow is created by the oscillating motion of two plates, close to the upper and lower walls of the enclosing box.
-Both plates are driven by an electric motor monitored by a computer, through a system of pulleys and cables as sketched in the figure.
-The upper plate creates the shear flow above the bed, whereas the lower plate drives a back flow to avoid a longitudinal pressure gradient.
-The maximum allowed amplitude of the plate motion is $U_0/\omega = 200$ mm.
-The thickness h of the fluid layer was varied between 11 and 16 millimetres.
-In order to verify that the upper and lower flows were balanced and that there was no residual pressure gradient, the bed of particles was replaced by a flat rigid plate, and fluid velocity was measured using a particle imaging velocimetry (PIV) technique, up to Re =119.
-Figure 9 displays velocity profiles in the vertical plane of symmetry of the channel, at phases of the oscillation separated by $2\pi/5$ , and Re = 119.
-These measurements are compared to the expected parallel flow at the same Reynolds number, governed by the momentum equation $\rho \partial_t U = \mu \partial{yy} U$ with the no-slip boundary conditions at the walls.
-It can be seen that the agreement between the measurements and the expected flow is quite good.
-Such a good agreement was found to hold in the middle half-width of the channel, as well as in its middle half-length (one meter).
-Note that the Reynolds number for all the subsequent experimental data is much smaller.
-The vertical dyed filament was deposited in the channel as shown in Figure 10a.
-As the number of oscillations increases, the drift becomes apparent, with the filament remaining in the vertical plane: figure 10b corresponds to the flow over an erodible rippled bed after 8 oscillations.
-As in the annular channel, the drift is directed towards the crest in the upper part of the fluid layer, and towards the trough at mid-height, in agreement with the Lagrangian calculations.
-At a distance of about one millimetre above the bed, the
+FIGURE 9.
+Oscillating Couette flow on the flat bottom in the straight channel: (+), measured fluid velocity at the centre of the channel, at phases separated by $2\pi/5$; (\odot), measured upper plate velocity; (-), solution of the momentum equation at the same phases.
+Parameters: f = 0.1 Hz, $U_0 = 55$ mm s-1, h = 16 mm, $\rho = 940$ kg m-3, $\mu = 0.05$ Pa s (Re = 119). slow centrifugal flow, the small radial flow might have been responsible for the difference observed near the upper plate.
+In order to confirm this explanation, a second apparatus was built which avoided the problem of the centrifugal flow.
+This apparatus consisted of a straight channel enclosed in a Plexiglas box 2 m long, 0.066 m high and 0.120 m wide (figure 8).
+The wavy bottom was a bed of particles - no fixed bottom - deposited on a horizontal plate placed at mid-height in the box.
+The Couette flow was created by the oscillating motion of two plates, close to the upper and lower walls of the enclosing box.
+Both plates were driven by an electric motor monitored by a computer, through a system of pulleys and cables as sketched in figure 8.
+The upper plate created the shear flow above the bed, whereas the lower plate drove a backflow to avoid a longitudinal pressure gradient.
+The maximum allowed amplitude of the plate motion was $U_0/\omega = 200$ mm.
+The thickness h of the fluid layer was varied between 11 mm and 16 mm.
+In order to verify that the upper and lower flows were balanced and that there was no residual pressure gradient, the bed of particles was replaced by a flat rigid plate, and fluid velocity was measured using a PIV technique, up to Re = 119.
+Figure 9 displays velocity profiles in the vertical plane of symmetry of the channel, at Re = 119